alexbaryzhikov/kotlin-constraints/README.md

-# kotlin-constraints
+# Constraints
-Constraints satisfaction library
+A constraints satisfaction library for Kotlin.